KScott6/aRborist/README.md

 Exaplaination of options:

-`taxa_of_interest` Provide a list of genus or species names to search on NCBI.
+`taxa_of_interest` Provide one or more genus/species names to search on NCBI, or provide a file that contains a list.

 `organism_scope` Change to your target taxa's correct kingdom.
 This help reduce incorrect hits.
 Leave as "" to remove this restriction, though that is usually not recommended.
 Examples: